enkhbatMunkhbold/movies_app/README.md

 ## Search Movies

 The app uses Open Movie Database API to fetch a movie that an user searched.
 When a user inputs a movie name into the search bar, it takes the movie title and sends a query to the database.
 Then, it receives the respond in json format and converts into the readable JavaScript object.
-If it doesn't find the movie with the inputted title, then an alert message 'A movie you're searching is not fount!' appears.
+If it doesn't find the movie with the inputted title, then an alert message "A movie you're searching is not fount!" appears.
 Similarly, if a movie is already in the list, an alert message 'This movie is already exists in the list' shows up.
 Otherwise, a new movie will add up at the end of the list.

 ## Create A Movie